chadlaban/chadlaban/README.md

 <details>
  <summary><h3>:walking: Chad's Coding Journey</h3></summary>
-   I started studying for a medical degree during my time at the university and had a computer subject that really peaked my interest and was challenging for me in a good way.
-I shifted my study from a medical degree to Information Technology, it was fun and at the same time challenging for me.
-I landed my first tech job on my hometown as an analyst then transition to a software developer role, from then on I felt compelled to create or know more about web development, I then started to shift into a front-end developer role on another company as a warm up for me to test the waters.
-Just a few months I already realized that I like what I'm doing and that I'm always open to new things whether it's about front-end development or back-end development, even though it can be a bit tough especially if you're new to a technology, but it just becomes a part of what you already know because some concepts are just similar to what you already have or have done.
+   I initially pursued a medical degree at university but found my passion in a computer subject.
+I switched to Information Technology, which was both fun and challenging.
+I started my tech career as an analyst in my hometown, then transitioned to a software developer role.
+This sparked my interest in web development, leading me to a front-end developer role at another company.
+I quickly realized my love for both front-end and back-end development, embracing new technologies and concepts along the way.

 <!--
 **chadlaban/chadlaban** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.